-If you don’t take rest stays and you continue to train hard every day, you risk an injury.
-At that point, you might have to stop training altogether in order to heal, and you risk not coming back full strength from an injury.
+If you don’t take rest stays and continue to train hard every day, you risk an injury.
+At that point, you might have to stop training altogether to heal, and you risk not coming back full strength from an injury.
 Some common overuse injuries include stress fractures, shin splints, plantar fasciitis, and many others.
 Including rest days for recovery is key to a quality training routine.

 Taking rest days can help improve your mental health when you’re actively training.
-Spending all of your time focused on training and focused on reaching your goals can be draining.
+Spending all of your time focused on training and on reaching your goals can be draining.
 Many runners end up losing interest after a few days or weeks of training because it becomes overwhelming.
 Taking those rest days can help keep you on track mentally.
 Use those days to focus on other hobbies and interests.
-Without that mental downtime, your workout can become drudgery and you can lose interest in the sport.
+Without that mental downtime, your workout can become a struggle, and you can lose interest in the sport.

-If you’re new to running or coming back from an injury, take 2 rest days per week.
+If you’re new to running or returning from an injury, take two rest days per week.
 While you’re still new to running, you need to figure out your pace and training/rest balance.
 It’s better to take more rest days in the beginning than to do too much too fast.
 If you’re coming back from an injury, don’t reinjure yourself!
 You may feel great getting back to your old habits and trying to push yourself like you used to, but you can reinjure yourself easily if you’re not careful.